-Displaying items by tag: Michigan Angel Fund
+Displaying items tagged: Michigan Angel Fund

 After taking a step back in the early months of the COVID-19 pandemic, angel investors say they are actively seeking deals, particularly in startups that are able to take advantage of the resulting economic disruptions.